oracle/vagrant-projects/OracleGoldenGate/12.2.0.1/README.md

 # oracle12c-gg-vagrant

-A vagrant box that provisions Oracle Database along with Golden Gate automatically, using Vagrant, an Oracle Linux 7.3 box and a shell script.
+A Vagrant project that provisions Oracle Database along with Golden Gate automatically, using Vagrant, an Oracle Linux 7 box, and a shell script.

 ## Prerequisites